dotnet/docs/docs/machine-learning/how-to-guides/how-to-use-the-automl-api.md

 ---
 title: How to use the ML.NET Automated ML (AutoML) API
-description: The ML.NET Automted ML (AutoML) API automates the model building process and generates a model ready for deployment.
+description: The ML.NET Automated ML (AutoML) API automates the model building process and generates a model ready for deployment.
 Learn the options that you can use to configure automated machine learning tasks. ms.date: 11/01/2022 ms.custom: mvc,how-to ms.topic: how-to